xtext/xtext-gradle-plugin/xtext-builder.md

           //whether to generate @SuppressWarnings("all"), enabled by default suppressWarningsAnnotation = false
           //what level of Java source code to generate
-          //taken from the Java/Android configuration automatically
+          //taken from the Java configuration automatically
           javaSourceLevel = '1.7'
           //whether to generate the @Generated annotation, disabled by default generatedAnnotation {